Important Admission Dates

 Acuity Insights Casper Assessment

 Casper Assessment must be completed by the distribution deadline for specific interview dates.
 See detailed information above.
 Attestation of completion is required during the application process.
-No score report upload is required as the Admissions committee will have direct access to these reports.
+No score report upload is required as the Admissions committee will have direct access to these reports

 - Be sure to answer the questions that are asked.
 Admission is competitive, and an incomplete or off-point response will prevent your application from being adequately judged in comparison to others.

-- Admissions exams (such as the GRE and Casper) attest to your academic ability.
+- Admissions exams (such as the GRE, CCRN, and Casper) attest to your academic ability.
 We advise against taking them without preparation.
 Likewise, it is prudent to take the exam early so that in the event your score does not reflect your ability, you will have time to re-take the exam prior to the application deadline.

 - Your references help us get a feel for your professional accomplishment in clinical nursing.
 Somebody who has directly observed your work in the critical care environment can probably provide a better picture of your ability than can someone with whom you have had limited interaction.
 Some people request references from anesthesiologists, CRNAs, department chairs, program alumni, etc. who barely know them.
 Keep in mind that if the person is not directly familiar with your work, their title alone will not create a more favorable reference.
 These superficial references prevent us from developing the full picture that we need about you.